EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-quantity-input.md

 The request will be sent on the input `change` event and on the `Enter` key `keydown` event.

-If a user presses the `Esc` key within the input, its value will be reset to the current item quantity according to the [State](/v2/docs/cart-state/) object.
+If a user presses the `Esc` key within the input, its value will be reset to the current item quantity according to the [Cart state](/v2/docs/cart-state/) object.

-The `data-ajax-cart-quantity-input` input fields become `readonly` when there is a Shopify Cart API request in progress (if the [State](/v2/docs/cart-state/) `status.requestInProgress` property is `true`)
+The `data-ajax-cart-quantity-input` input fields become `readonly` when there is a Shopify Cart API request in progress (if the [Cart state](/v2/docs/cart-state/) `status.requestInProgress` property is `true`)

 ## Using a line item index